inem/hamdown/README.md

 ### 3. Use markdown filters inside Haml

-Then you simply use haml as a main format, but switch to markdown when you have big chunks of texts:
+Then you simply use haml as the main format, but switch to markdown when you have big chunks of texts:

 ```
 %h1 Main Title